 - No specific therapies have yet been developed for these neurological manifestations.

-Early diagnosis, regular monitoring and early treatment can prevent development and slow disease progression, reduce complications and the risk of cardiovascular disease, and improve survival and quality of life.
+Early diagnosis, regular monitoring and early treatment can prevent development and slow disease progression, reduce complications and the risk of CVD, and improve survival and quality of life.

 - A sustained decrease in GFR of 25% or more over 12 months; or

 - A sustained decrease in GFR of 15 ml/minute/1.73 m2 or more over 12 months.

 Early diagnosis and good control of potential causes - eg, diabetes, hypertension and urinary tract obstruction - are key to prevention.